Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way: Conclusion

-In the future, it would be worthwhile to pursue the search for stars with anomalously high velocities ($\gtrsim 0.03\,c$).
-This strategy is advantageous for two chief reasons.
-First, it does not necessitate any new resources, since it can readily piggyback on surveys like \emph{Gaia}.
-Second, if we do stumble upon stars moving at such anomalously high speeds, their origin would be of great interest and significance irrespective of whether they have an artificial basis or not.
-In this regard, this search exemplifies the philosophy underpinning the so-called `` First Law of SETI Investigations'' proposed by the late Freeman Dyson: ``\emph{Every search for alien civilizations should be planned to give interesting results even when no aliens are discovered.}'' \citep{Tech18}, which itself echoes the earlier sentiments espoused by Frank Drake in a neglected early treatise \citep[pg.
-342]{Dra65}: ``\emph{Thus, any project aimed at the detection of intelligent extraterrestrial life should simultaneously conduct more conventional research.}''\footnote{On a broader note, the significance of seeking ``anomalies'' \emph{sensu lato} is garnering deeper appreciation in the adjacent realm of biosignatures as well \citep[Chapter 8]{Cle19}.} Thus, in both these respects and a few others, this search for technosignatures may score highly on the axes of merit adumbrated in \citet{Sof20}.
+In this regard, this search exemplifies the philosophy underpinning the aptly named `` First Law of SETI Investigations'' proposed by the late Freeman Dyson: ``\emph{Every search for alien civilizations should be planned to give interesting results even when no aliens are discovered.}'' \citep{Tech18}, which itself echoes the earlier sentiments espoused by Frank Drake in his neglected early treatise \citep[pg.
+342]{Dra65}: ``\emph{Thus, any project aimed at the detection of intelligent extraterrestrial life should simultaneously conduct more conventional research.}''\footnote{On a broader note, the significance of seeking ``anomalies'' \emph{sensu lato} is garnering deeper appreciation in the adjacent realm of biosignatures as well \citep[Chapter 8]{Cle19}.} Thus, in each of these respects alongside a few others, this search for technosignatures may score highly on the axes of merit adumbrated in \citet{Sof20}.

-\acknowledgments This work was supported in part by the Breakthrough Prize Foundation, Harvard University's Faculty of Arts and Sciences, and the Institute for Theory and Computation (ITC) at Harvard University.
+\acknowledgments We are grateful to the two reviewers for their positive and insightful reports, which helped improve the paper.
+This work was supported in part by the Breakthrough Prize Foundation, Harvard University's Faculty of Arts and Sciences, and the Institute for Theory and Computation (ITC) at Harvard University.